Crusoe (TV series): Cast

 He is the Captain of the Spanish Guard who was originally an enemy of Crusoe and Friday.
 Santana is disgusted by Crusoe's respect for Friday, and makes a deal with his prisoners in order to obtain a treasure buried on the island.
 However, he appears to have turned over a new leaf after he is captured by cannibals and befriends Friday's father.
 After escaping the cannibals, he risks his life to save someone he once believed to be a savage, and sustains life-threatening injuries.
-In 3 of 13 eps.
+He appears in 3 of 13 episodes.